Former officer’s trial in George Floyd’s death gets underway

 The widely seen video sparked outrage across the U.S. and led to widespread protests and scattered violence, along with a national reckoning over racial injustice and police brutality.

-A jury of 14 people will hear the case — eight who are white and six who are Black or multiracial, according to the court.
+Fourteen people in the jury box will hear the case — eight of them white, six of them Black or multiracial, according to the court.
 Two of the 14 will be alternates.
 The judge has not said which ones will be alternates and which ones will deliberate the case.

 Legal experts fully expected prosecutors to play the video to the jury early on.